Thorkell the Tall: Biography

-Thorkell lead a campaign that ravaged most of Southern England throughout the span of 3 years.
+Thorkell led a campaign that ravaged most of Southern England throughout the span of 3 years.
 In August 1009, a large Danish army led by Thorkell the Tall landed on the shores of Sandwich.
 They first marched towards the city of Canterbury but were promptly paid 3000 pounds of silver by the people of Kent to sway the army from attacking.
 They instead turned towards London and attempted to take the city several times, but were met with heavy resistance and ultimately abandoned their attack.

 On 8 September 1011 Thorkell’s army returned to Canterbury and besieged it for two weeks, eventually taking it through the treachery of a man named Ælfmaer, whose life had been previously saved by the archbishop of Canterbury, Ælfheah.
 Thorkell and his men occupied Canterbury and took several hostages of importance, including Ælfheah himself, who was held prisoner for seven months.
 During the captivity, Ælfheah seems to have taken the opportunity to convert as many of the pagan Scandinavians as possible to Christianity, prompting tension.
 The army demanded an extra 3000 pounds of silver for the release of the archbishop, but Ælfheah bravely refused to be ransomed or have his people pay the invaders.
 As a consequence, Ælfheah was murdered by Thorkell's men during a drunken feast at Greenwich on 19 April 1012: the Scandinavians pelted him with the bones of cattle before one man finished him off with a blow to the back of the head with the butt of an axe.
 Thorkell was said to have tried his best to prevent the death of the archbishop, offering the attackers everything he possessed to stop the killing, save for his ship.
 And someone, possibly Thorkell, is said to have carried the corpse to London the day after the murder.
 Thorkell's army eventually ceased their attacks across Southern England, but only after a large series of danegeld payments were made, eventually culminating to 48,000 pounds of silver.

 Thorkell and his loyalists defected, taking 45 longships with them.
-He and his men subsequently entered into the service of the English King Æthelred the Unready as mercenaries, for whom they fought in 1013 against the invasion of Danish King Sweyn Forkbeard and his son Cnut.
+He and his men subsequently entered into the service of the English King Æthelred the Unready as mercenaries, for whom they fought in 1013 against the invasion of Danish King Sweyn Forkbeard.
+The Danish historian Niels Lund writes that Thorkell "was probably the leader of a gang of thugs based somewhere in the Baltic"; his alliance with Æthelred was a serious threat to Swein, who needed to break it.